polyfy/polylith/doc/commands.md

   Shows dependencies for selected project.

   poly deps project:PROJECT
-    PROJECT = The project name or alias to show depenencies for.
+    PROJECT = The project name or alias to show dependencies for.

          p
          a  u  u